The Power of Training: How Different Neural Network Setups Influence the Energy Demand: Introduction

 \section{Introduction}

-The connection between the complexity of a task being solved by a deep neural network and the accompanying energy requirement from powerful hardware to train and deploy such models is a well-known issue of machine learning algorithms.
+With the wake of artificial intelligence (AI), the high-performance computing (HPC) demand related to machine learning has been drastically elevated, together with the energy consumption in the sector as a whole.
+While there have been many works optimizing the energy footprint of machine learning from the software model architecture and hardware accelerator aspects, there has been little effort in examining the differences in training regimes and learning paradigms, especially considering the lifecycle of machine learning models.
+The connection between the complexity of a task being solved by a deep neural network (DNN) and the accompanying energy requirement from powerful hardware to train and deploy such models is a well-known issue of machine learning algorithms.
 Improving availability and access to more data, which forms the basis for training complex models, supports the trend towards enhanced hardware power and energy consumption further.
-Next to the increase in computational demands, there is a growing awareness of a less visible but increasingly significant aspect: the carbon footprint for training machine learning models. \cite{henderson2020towards, patterson2022carbon}
+Next to the increase in computational demands, there is a growing awareness of a less visible but increasingly significant aspect: the carbon footprint for training machine learning models. \cite{henderson2020towards,patterson2022carbon}

 Multiple projects like carbontracker \cite{anthony2020carbontracker} or eco2AI \cite{budennyy2022eco2ai} apply to this problem statement, aiming to track the energy consumption and the related carbon footprint for training a model by linking into the hardware power utilization logging during the model training.
 Although these tools can monitor energy consumption, they are unable to compare the efficiency of the training process as well as suggesting recommendations for improvements.